Mayner History, Family Crest & Coats of Arms

 The surname Mayner was first found in Suffolk at Hoxne, a parish, and the head of a union, in the hundred of Hoxne.
 "Hoxne Hall, for many generations the residence of the Maynard family.
 In the north aisle [of the church] is a monument, with a group of figures finely sculptured in marble, to the memory of Sir Thomas Maynard, erected in 1742, by Christopher Stanley, Esq.
 A school, now in union with the National Society, was founded and endowed by Lord Maynard."

-Important Dates for the Mayner family
+Early History of the Mayner family

 This web page shows only a small excerpt of our Mayner research.
 Another 98 words (7 lines of text) covering the years 1180, 1589, 1640, 1635, 1640, 1640, 1640, 1623, 1699, 1642, 1718, 1663, 1679, 1641, 1685, 1685, 1577, 1614, 1611, 1602, 1690, 1638, 1662, 1660, 1690, 1775, 1763 and 1769 are included under the topic Early Mayner History in all our PDF Extended History products and printed products wherever possible.